Dear reader of ADxS.org, please excuse the disruption.

 TP: Total power of HRV

-A small study found reduced TP levels in children with ADHD.16
+A small study found decreased TP levels in children with ADHD.16

 In children, emotional dysregulation is associated with heart rate variability.19